mdancho84/mdancho84.github.io/_posts/2021-05-18-marginal_distributions.md

 image_preview: "/assets/r_tip_ggside_thumb.jpg"

 ---
 I fell in love with a new ggplot2 extension.
-It made my life much simpler when investigating relationships in data. `ggside` is a new R package that helps me uncover relationships using "marginal distributions", which are the side-plot panels to the top and right of Joint Plots (made popular by the Python Seaborn package).
-Let's see how.
+It made my life much simpler to help me uncover relationships in my complex business data. `ggside` is a new R package uses "marginal distribution plots", which are the density side-plot panels to the top and right of scatter (made popular by the Python Seaborn package).
+Let's get you up and running with `ggside` in under 5-minutes with this quick R-Tip.

 # R-Tips Weekly Newsletter